aws/sagemaker-inference-toolkit/README.rst

 Usage
 -----

-The `Amazon SageMaker Developer Guide <https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html>`__ explains how SageMaker interacts with a Docker container that runs your own inference code for hosting services.
-Use this information to write inference code and create a Docker image.

-To use the Inference Toolkit, customers need to implement the following the components:
+To use the Inference Toolkit, you need to do the following:

-- An inference handler responsible to load the model, and provide default input, predict, and output functions:
+1. Implement an inference handler responsible to load the model, and provide default input, predict, and output functions:

 .. code:: python